Have you tried to grow your email list and generate good leads and get little more than an underwhelming single- or double-digit response?

 That's why offering discounts or free shipping is one of the most effective lead magnets for e-commerce stores.
 Coupons or discount codes are easy to create, and most users are happy to hand over their email addresses for a few bucks off their orders.

-Primary.com, an online kids’ clothing brand, uses a coupon and free shipping as a lead magnet to get new users to sign up for their email list.
+In this lead magnet example, Primary.com, an online kids' clothing brand, uses a coupon and free shipping to get new users to sign up for their email list.
+It's simple and effective.

 There is one caveat.
 These kind of leads might not be the most valuable.
 You may get a lot of deal seekers mixed in with prospects who will buy over and over again.
 For this reason, consider using lead scoring or lead qualifying to find the most valuable leads.